 asynchronous is used both for I/O of large blocks of data and for interoperating with parallel-processing packages such as MPI that have procedures for nonblocking transfer of data from one process to another.

+4.9.7 Volatile variables

 A further exception for the segment ordering rule is that a variable may be declared as volatile.
 This indicates to the compiler that, at any time, the variable might be changed and/or examined from outside the Fortran program.
 The feature needs to be used with care.
 If two processes access the variable at the same time, an inconsistent value might be obtained.

+4.9.8 Collective subroutines

+There are several intrinsic subroutines that are collective in the sense that the images of the current team collaborate to perform an action, such as summation.

+4.9.9 Image failure

 It is optional for a Fortran system to support continued execution in the presence of failed images.
 If an image is regarded by the system as failed, it remains failed until execution terminates.
 The constant stat_failed_image in the intrinsic module iso_fortran_env is positive if failed image handling is supported and negative otherwise.
 If it is positive, it is used for the value of a stat= specifier or stat argument if a failed image is involved in an image control statement, a reference to an object with cosubscripts, or an invocation of a collective subroutine or atomic subroutine, and no other error condition occurs.
 The intrinsic function image_status provides a test for the failure of a specified image, and the intrinsic function failed_images returns an array of image indices of failed images in the current team.

+4.9.10 Do concurrent

 Another concurrency mechanism provided by Fortran is the do concurrent construct.
 It permits concurrent execution of the iterations of a loop within the execution of a single image.
 It does not give the user visibility or control of separate threads of execution performing the operations.
 By using this construct, the programmer asserts that there are no interdependencies between loop iterations.
 The language processor is responsible for organizing the use of threads or other mechanisms such as pipelining or the use of GPUs.

 5 General guidance for Fortran

-In addition to the top 20 generic programming rules from 24772-1 clause 5.2, additional rules from this section apply specifically to the Fortran programming language.
+In addition to the top 20 generic programming rules from ISO IEC 24772-1 clause 5.2, additional rules from this section apply specifically to the Fortran programming language.
 The recommendations of this clause are restatements of recommendations from clause 6, but represent ones stated frequently, or that are considered as particularly noteworthy by the authors.
 Clause 6 of this document contains the full set of recommendations, as well as explanations of the problems that led to the recommendations made.

 Every guidance provided in this section, and in the corresponding Part section, is supported material in Clause 6 of this document, as well as other important recommendations.